The next chapter

 Bairds Malt hold a proud record with the most recent malting plant investments in the UK.
 We built a new state of the art maltings at our Arbroath site in 2010, providing a quality malting product to meet increasing demand from Scotland’s distillers.

-Work is currently underway at our Arbroath facility, which will see the refurbishment of the Clova malting plant, increasing production capacity by 22,000 metric tonnes (mt) per annum.
+Work is now complete at our Arbroath facility, with the refurbishment of the Clova malting plant, increasing production capacity by 22,000 metric tonnes (mt) per annum.

-Further to the development of Arbroath, a new malting plant will be constructed at our Inverness facility on Longman Road, increasing capacity by 57,000mt per annum.
+Further to the development of Arbroath, a new malting plant has also been constructed at our Inverness facility on Longman Road, increasing capacity by 57,000mt per annum.

 Project angel